go-iiif/go-iiif/README.md

 ## Config files

 There is a [sample config file](config.json.example) included with this repo.
+For example:

 ```
 {